 2017 saw the publication of the first book in the #writing series, Network Sense: Methods for Visualizing a Discipline, by Derek N. Mueller.
 The series, edited by Cheryl E. Ball, publishes open-access and print books in digital rhetoric, new media studies, digital humanities, techno-pedagogy, and similar areas of interest.
 By the end of 2017, the Clearinghouse had published 87 books, was supporting four active journals, and was housing the archives for five other journals.

 2017 also saw the first awards for books published by the Clearinghouse.
 Asao B. Inoue's book, Antiracist Writing Assessment Ecologies: Teaching and Assessing Writing for a Socially Just Future, was selected as the winner of both the 2017 CCCC Outstanding Book Award and the Council of Writing Program Administrators Outstanding Book Award.
 Later, in 2019, Derek Mueller's book, Network Sense: Methods for Visualizing a Discipline, won the CCCC Research Impact Award.
 Clearinghouse books have since won several book-of-the-year awards.
+The impetus for submitting books for awards came largely from the growing recognition that Clearinghouse books were of a quality comparable to those published by established academic publishers—and, to some degree, from frequent requests for an explanation of what the Clearinghouse was (Was it a vanity publisher?
+A self-publisher?
+Was it in any way a legitimate publisher of academic work?).
+More than a dozen such awards have been awarded for ten books published by the Clearinghouse and another dozen have been awarded for articles published in Clearinghouse journal.
+Questions about whether the Clearinghouse is a “real publisher” have declined significantly.

 The Journal of Writing Analytics published its first volume of work in spring 2017.
 Initial discussions about establishing the journal had been held at the 2016 IWAC conference with an editorial team led by Joe Moxley, Norbert Elliot, and David Eubanks.

 In 2018, the Clearinghouse released a redesigned website that supported distributed editing by members of the collaborative.
 The updated website increased the resources available to teachers and writers, largely by repurposing more than 100 teaching and writing guides developed for the Writing@CSU website.
 2018 also brought the launch of a new series, Foundations and Innovations in Technical and Professional Communication, edited by Lisa Melonçon, as well as changes to the Practices and Pedagogy series, which was expanded to include work on research practices and renamed the Practices & Possibilities series.
+The number of books published in the series has since grown to more than 30.

 By the end of 2018, the number of individuals contributing to the operation of the Clearinghouse through service on editorial boards, as reviewers, and as editors or associate editors of the journals and book series associated with the Clearinghouse had grown to more than 160.

 In response to its continuing growth, the editorial board of the Clearinghouse began exploring a more robust editorial staff structure and placed a new emphasis on securing support from institutions and organizations.
-In 2018, new associate editors were joined the editorial teams of several Clearinghouse book series.
-These new positions were created to attract more early and mid-career scholars, including graduate students, who could eventually take on leadership roles in the Clearinghouse publishing collaborative.
+In 2018, new associate editors joined the editorial teams of several Clearinghouse book series.
+These new positions were created to attract early and mid-career scholars, including graduate students, who could eventually take on leadership roles in the Clearinghouse publishing collaborative.
 A year later, the position of associate publisher was created, and six individuals took on those roles.
 Their contributions led to the development of a website application that supported the creation and registration of DOIs with CrossRef.org, the creation of a website to manage submissions to Clearinghouse book series and journals, and a site that houses tools that support the operation of the Clearinghouse (such as the DOI application, the administrative pages for CompPile, and various applications for resources published by the Clearinghouse).

 In 2019, Open Words: Access and English Studies joined the Clearinghouse.
 Previously supported by Pearson, the journal's archives had become difficult to find and its editors, Yndalecio Isaac Hinojosa, Kristina Gutierrez, and Sue Hum, partnered with the Clearinghouse to republish its archives and publish new issues.
 Its first issue with the Clearinghouse was published in December 2019.